Kingdom of God/Heaven Bible Study Notes, Part One by Pastor Jim Feeney, Ph.D.

 •• Interesting.
 Jesus’ first public messages emphasized the same theme as John the Baptist’s — that is, the nearness of the kingdom of heaven.

-• And again, the urgency of repentance in light of the nearness of kingdom of heaven.
+• And again, the urgency of repentance in light of the kingdom's nearness.

 Matthew 4:23 Jesus went throughout Galilee, teaching in their synagogues, preaching the good news of the kingdom, and healing every disease and sickness among the people.